itsbio/gamepot-docs/en/gamepot_unity.md

 /// In-app payment failed
 public void onPurchaseFailure(NError error) {
     // When an in-app payment fails,
-	// provide the user with error.message as a popup message.
+    // Provide the user with error.message as a pop-up message.
 }

 /// In-app payment failed